 Arvo Volmer is also a versatile recording artist, which is proved by the great number of recordings of Estonian and foreign music from the past and the present.
 His most essential recordings are those of all orchestral works by Leevi Madetoja with Oulu Symphony Orchestra (Alba Records, 1998–2000), recordings of all symphonies by Eduard Tubin with ERSO (Alba Records, 1999–2003) for which he received the Cultural Award of the Republic of Estonia, the first recording of Tubin’s ballet Kratt (Alba Records, 2005) with ERSO, and the recording of Cyrillus Kreek’s Requiem with the symphony orchestra and choir of the Estonian National Opera and the girls’ choir Ellerhein (Alba Records, 2007), which was the first recording of its original Estonian-language version written in 1927.

-From 2004-2011 Arvo Volmer was the artistic director and principal conductor of the Estonian National Opera.
-From the same year he has also been the artistic director and principal conductor of Adelaide Symphony Orchestra.
+From 2004-2011 Arvo Volmer was the artistic director and principal conductor of the Estonian National Opera, from2004-2013 artistic director and principal conductor of Adelaide Symphony Orchestra.
+From the 2014/15 season Arvo Volmer has been appointed Chief Conductor of the Fondazione Orchestra Haydn di Bolzano e Trento – known informally as Orchestra Haydn.
 In addition, Volmer is active at the Bolshoi Theatre in Moscow, the Finnish National Opera, the Norwegian National Opera and Ballet and elsewhere.

 Arvo Volmer’s homepage: www.arvolmer.com